 Depending on how much winter rain you’ve had, you’ll almost certainly see some weeds pop up this month.
 My first-line strategy for keeping weeds at bay is to pull them when they’re young and the ground is wet.

-If you sowed wildflower seeds in the fall or hope some of your plants will reseed, be sure you aren’t pulling any seedlings of plants you want in your yard. 😉
+If you sowed wildflower seeds in the fall or hope that some of your plants will reseed, be sure you aren’t pulling any seedlings of desirable plants. 😉

-If you still have citrus on your trees, it’s time to harvest.
-A lot of gardeners with mature trees find they’re overwhelmed with fruit.
+Continue to harvest any citrus that is still on your trees.
+Many gardeners with mature trees find they’re overwhelmed with fruit.

 Don’t let extra citrus go to waste!

-You’ll find a list of places that accept citrus fruit donations in our February monthly guide.
+You’ll find a list of places that accept citrus fruit donations in the February monthly guide.

 Upcoming Gardening Events in March

-There are loads of gardening classes and events throughout March.
-You’ll find an up-to-date list of gardening-related events in our Tucson Gardening Events Calendar.
+The number of gardening classes and events really picks up in March!
+You’ll find an up-to-date list of gardening-related events in the Tucson Gardening Events Calendar.

-It’s time to keep an eye out for the premier Tucson sales that start mid-March and go on through April (i.e., Tohono Chul, Pima County Master Gardeners, the Desert Museum, and more).
+It’s time to keep an eye out for the much-anticipated plant sales that start mid-March and run through April — Tohono Chul, Pima County Master Gardeners, and more.

 And be sure to check ahead to April’s events.
 Some, like the Pima County Home Garden Tour, require tickets and sell out early.